Many of our small business clients have negative preconceived notions about debt: they believe it’s either risky or unnecessary.

 While debt is cheaper than equity, too much debt can result in high costs of financial distress during periods of low cash flow generation.
 The trick is finding the right balance between equity and debt.

 We know this sounds intuitive, but a small business owner should never take on more debt than the business can payback.
-For instance, a small business should only take on a $1 of debt (and interest obligations) for every $1.25 the company generates in cash, leaving the business with enough cash flow “cushion” to pay off lenders during downtimes.
+For instance, a small business should only take on $1 of debt (and interest obligations) for every $1.25 the company generates in cash, leaving the business with enough cash flow “cushion” to pay off lenders during downtimes.
 With the right balance of debt and equity, small business owners can optimize the cost of their capital structure.

 Debt has Benefits